braden337/bigmx_theme/readme.md

 The sass files will be compiled, and the css autoprefixed and minified.

-Copy the contents of the `.env-sample` file and changed the variable to match your server information.
+Copy the contents of the `.env-sample` to a new file called `.env` and changed the variables to match your server information.

+After this you will be able to run the command `fly production` this project will be copied to the folder you specified in `.env` on your server.